AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

  - password: the password of the user if an authentication is required

 #### Response
-The server should responds with a JSON object that describe the form to sign in.
+The server should respond with a JSON object that describe the form to sign in.
 If the authentication failed, the server may respond with a [401](#401---Unauthorized) error.

-The JSON object that the server should responds:
+The JSON object that the server should respond:
 - username: the username of the user ([FieldObject](#FieldObject))
 - password: the new password of the user ([FieldObject](#FieldObject))
 - name: the name of the user ([FieldObject](#FieldObject))